jimblandy/context-switch/README.md

     creating all the pipes but having a single thread do all the reading and writing to propagate the byte from the first to the last.

--   `thread-creation` attempts to measure the time required to create a thread.
+-   `thread-creation` and `async-creation` attempt to measure the time required to create a thread / async task.

 ## Measuring memory use